LucasBorboleta/Baltek/README.md

 The **atmosphere** of the matches is reminiscent of the game of **chess**.

+## Usage

+In order to play the game: open the file [index.html](./index.html) in your web browser.

+## License

+If you intent to derive or to sell either a text, a product or a software from this work, then read the [LICENSE](./docs/LICENSE.md) document.

+Used works are listed in the [CREDITS](./docs/CREDITS.md) document.

+## Contributing

+Changes regarding either the internationalization or the coding are welcome; see the  [CONTRIBUTING](./docs/CONTRIBUTING.md) document.

+See also the [ROADMAP](./docs/ROADMAP.md) document.

+The past and present contributors are listed in the [CONTRIBUTORS](./docs/CONTRIBUTORS.md) document.

 ## History

 During year 2015, the rules of the game have been tested within the limited circle of my family and office colleagues.
 The rules have been found balanced and fun.